Makhtesh

-A makhtesh (מַכְתֵּשׁ (/he/), Hebrew plural: (/he/ – Makhteshim) is a unique geological landform found primarily in the Negev desert of Israel and the Sinai Peninsula of Egypt.
+A makhtesh (מַכְתֵּשׁ (/he/); : makhteshim, מַכְתְּשִׁים /he/) is a unique geological landform found primarily in the Negev desert of Israel and the Sinai Peninsula of Egypt.
 A makhtesh has steep walls of resistant rock surrounding a deep closed valley, which is typically drained by a single wadi.
-The valleys have limited vegetation and soil, containing a variety of different colored rocks and diverse fauna and flora.
+The valleys have limited vegetation and soil, containing a variety of different-colored rocks and diverse fauna and flora.
 The best known and largest makhtesh is Makhtesh Ramon.

 Etymology

 Although commonly referred to as "craters", these formations are "erosion cirques" (steephead valleys or box canyons).
 Craters are formed by the impact of a meteor or volcanic eruption, whereas makhteshim are created by erosion.

 The word makhtesh is the Hebrew word for a mortar grinder.
 The geological landform was given this name because of its similarity to a grinding bowl.